erling6232/imagedata/CONTRIBUTING.rst

 Developer Documentation
 -----------------------

-See developer_ for details on the structure of the code.
+See `Developer Documentation`_ for details on the structure of the code.

 .. _submit:
 ---------------------